 Too much UV exposure leads to serious consequences, such as skin cancer or immune reactions.
 Measuring accurately your sun exposure may help you stay ahead.

-To be useful, wearable UV sensors must mimick the skin's sensitivity to sunlight.
+To be useful, wearable UV sensors must work accurately in the sun, under clouds, and in the shade.

-Developed by PhDs and funded by the National Cancer Institute, the Shade UV sensor is proven to be 10x more accurate than other sensors at mimicking the skin sensitivity to UV.
-We published our research in a scientific peer-reviewed journal.
+Developed by PhDs and funded by the National Cancer Institute, the Shade UV sensor provides accurate results 10x more often than many other sensors.
+Our research is published, peer-reviewed, and scientific.